RamRod79/Employee-generator/README.md

 ## Description

-A short description explaining the what, why, and how of project "README-Generator":
+A short description explaining the what, why, and how of project "Employee-Generator":

  A Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
 Includes unit tests for each part of the code to ensure that it passes all of them.